 Ownership Expose

-Who Really Owns SheaMoisture?
+Who Owns SheaMoisture Now?

 SheaMoisture is owned by Unilever.
-They acquired Sundial Brands — which also includes Nubian Heritage and the Madam C.J.
-Walker Collection — beginning in 2017.
+They acquired Sundial Brands, which also includes Nubian Heritage and the Madam C.J.
+Walker Collection, beginning in 2017.

 A brand born from a family's Sierra Leonean heritage, built to serve the Black community, now managed by a $60 billion multinational.